 Viewers should be able to read your CTA at a glance.
 "Visit our website right now to browse all of our great fishing, camping, and outdoor gear!"
 This CTA is way, way too long.
 When writing your CTA, put some thought into how you can get the message across in as few words as possible.

 It can also be fun to try out CTAs that are written from the customer perspective.
 Instead of "Get the free guide," try something like "Get my free guide."
-This can help create that sense of ownership before they even get the guide.
-It’s already their guide, they just have to click the button to receive it!
+This can help create a sense of ownership before they even get the guide.
+It’s already their guide, they just have to click the button to access it!

-If you need a little help, we’ve got you.
-Here’s a list of call to action examples you can pull from to use as is, or edit to make sense for your business.
+If you need a little help getting started, we’ve got you.
+Here’s a list of CTA examples you can pull from to use as-is, or edit to fit your business.

 Here are some simple call to action examples, ideal for CTA buttons.

 Offering something free?
 Call it out with one of these call to action statements.
 People love free stuff, so let them know what they’re getting comes without the commitment!

-To create urgency, or make give people FOMO (fear of missing out), try pairing the above call to action examples with some of the statements below:
+To create urgency, or to give your viewers a bit of FOMO (fear of missing out), try pairing the above CTA examples with some of the statements below:

 Depending on where you’re putting your CTA, you may decide to get a little creative.
 Creative call-to-action button copy includes things like “Count me in!” or “Let’s do this!”

 However, it’s important to make sure that, above all else, your call to action is clear.
 Everyone knows what "Get started" means, but they may be confused if your CTA says something like "Beam me up, Scotty!"

 What calls to action have you had the most success with?
 Let us know in the comments below!